<3<3

 Software runs in layers.
 Our application calls our framework.
 Our framework calls our database pooler.
 Our database pooler calls our TLS library.
 Our TLS library calls our kernel.

 When each layer carries an unpatched defect, costs do not add — they compound.
-A 1,000× slowdown in our connection pooler multiplies against a 66× slowdown in our framework's header matching, against a 500× overhead in our TLS handshake.
+A 1,000× slowdown in one layer multiplies against a 66× slowdown in another, against a 500× overhead in a third.
 Our stack does not crash.
 It slows.
 Every request pays.
 Every user waits.
 Nobody sees why.

 This is stress on our shared heart.
 Not a single point of failure.
 A distributed, invisible tax levied on every operation, in every system, by every unpatched defect accumulated across three decades of copy-paste inheritance.